antimof/UxPlay/README.md

 It can also be found in the build directory after the build processs.
 Run uxplay in a terminal window.

-**Note libplist-dev (must be for libplist version 2.0 or greater) and (for ZOOMFIX) libx11-dev are new dependencies.
-On ubuntu 16.04, libplist-dev version 1.12 is too old: either attempt to install libplist-dev from a later ubuntu release, or see the instructions below for macOS on building libplist  from source, but do not uninstall the libplist  libraries which must remain in /usr/local/lib. "sudo ldconfig" may be needed to make the libraries available to uxplay (it may be necessary to  create a file /etc/ld.so.conf.d/plist.conf containing  the text
+**Note libplist-dev (which must be for libplist version 2.0 or greater) and (for ZOOMFIX) libx11-dev are new dependencies.
+Older distributions (such as ubuntu 16.04) may only supply libplist 1.x, which is too old.**

-"/usr/local/lib" before running ldconfig).**
+_If your older distribution does not supply libplist 2.x, and you don't wish to  upgrade, see the instructions below (in the macOS section) on building libplist from source (you need autoconf, automake, libtool, and may need to also install some libpython*-dev package) but (unlike the statically-linked macOS case) do not uninstall the libplist library after building uxplay; it  must remain installed.
+It is in /usr/local/lib.
+If uxplay fails to find libplist when you run it, this is probably because /usr/local/lib is not in the library path (by default, this is the case in ubuntu).
+To fix this, run  "sudo ldconfig" (you might also need to create a file /etc/ld.so.conf.d/libplist.conf containing  the text "/usr/local/lib" before running ldconfig) to permanently add /usr/local/lib  to the library path._

 **Red Hat, Fedora, CentOS:**
 (sudo yum install) openssl-devel libplist-devel avahi-compat-libdns_sd-devel (+libX11-devel for ZOOMFIX).
 The required